FireEmblemUniverse/CCB_Round1/Readme.md

 - Hold A to speed up unit movement
 - The movement arrow allows you to press A on allies and enemies
 - If there are too many enemies on screen, turn off HP bars in the options to fix lag
+- FLASHY MODE: any hit that kills a boss becomes a critical
 - There is a certain secret code...

 ## Known Issues: